 Ocean-going vessels (OGVs) are used to transport goods and people to and from domestic and international ports.
-OGVs visit the two cargo terminals and the cruise ship terminal.
-Tenth Avenue Marine Terminal (TAMT) handles vessels that carry refrigerated containers, break-bulk, and dry bulk cargos.
-National City Marine Terminal (NCMT) handles vessels with "Roll-on/Roll-off" (RoRo) cargo, primarily motor vehicles.
-Cruise Ship Terminal (CST) handles passenger (cruise) ships.
+OGVs visit the two cargo terminals and the two cruise ship terminals.
+Tenth Avenue Marine Terminal (TAMT) handles vessels that primarily carry refrigerated containers, break-bulk, and dry bulk cargos.
+National City Marine Terminal (NCMT) primarily handles vessels with "Roll-on/Roll-off" (RoRo) cargo, mostly motor vehicles.
+Cruise Ship Terminals (CST) handles passenger (cruise) ships.

 The Port has implemented two significant strategies to reduce OGV emissions: Vessel Speed Reduction (VSR) and shore power.
-The VSR program is a voluntary program that is also employed as required CEQA mitigation at TAMT) and NCMT, where 80% compliance with 12-knot speeds within 20 nautical miles (nm) of Point Loma is required (VSR Zone).
-Each terminal has specific throughput thresholds above which 90% compliance with 12 knot speeds within 40 nm of Point Loma would be the standard.
-If these thresholds are not reached by January 1, 2030, the standard will automatically increase to 90% compliance within 40 nm.
-Shore power is also used at the Port, with a connection available to passenger vessels at the B-Street and Broadway1 berths at the CST, and a connection at the container terminal at TAMT.
+The VSR program is a voluntary program that is also employed as required CEQA mitigation at TAMT and NCMT.
+Participants are currently asked to reduce their transit speed to 12 knots for cargo ships, and 15 knots for cruise ships within 20 nautical miles (nm) of Point Loma.
+The current target rate of participation is 80%.
+Additionally, each cargo terminal has mitigation that is triggered at specific throughput thresholds or by January 1, 2030, whichever comes first.
+Once these thresholds are met 90% compliance with 12 knot average speeds within 40 nm of Point Loma would be the standard for cargo ships and 15 knot average speeds would be the standard for cruise ships.
+The Port is currently drafting an update to the existing VSR program to reflect the larger zone, and increased goals for participation.
+Shore power is also used at the Port, with a connection available to passenger vessels at the B-Street and Broadway1 terminals, and a connection at the container terminal at TAMT.
 This section will discuss these programs in greater detail and how the Port can expand upon these existing strategies to optimize OGV emission-reductions.

 OGVs are defined as vessels that move cargo and people over the open ocean and have a Category 3 propulsion engine and two or more Category 2 auxiliary engines.
-Engine categories are defined by the U.S. Environmental Protection Agency (EPA) based upon displacement per cylinder as shown in OGV Table 1.
+Engine categories are defined by the U.S. Environmental Protection Agency (EPA) based upon displacement per cylinder as shown in Table IV.6-1.
 CARB defines OGVs as longer than 400 feet and/or weighing greater than 10,000 Gross Registered Tons.
 OGVs vary greatly in speed and engine sizes based on ship type.
 Vessel types have been broken out by the cargo they carry.
-OGV OGV Table 2 describes the OGV types call at the Port, by terminal.
+Table IV.6-2 describes the OGV types that call at the Port, by terminal.